 I was out hiking last Sunday and it was a cold Winter’s day.
 The first snows had finally fallen after our unseasonal warm period throughout December.
-It was bizarrely mild in many parts of the world in December I believe.
+It was bizarrely mild in many parts of the world, that are typically much cooler in December, I believe.

 Well, I was doing a recce on a route I am hoping to help take an experienced group of hikers out on in a few weeks so it was a decent enough hike.
 Probably about 11 miles (18 km’s) with roughly about half a mile (900 meters) in ascent, approximately.

 At ground level, where the car park was, the ground was wet but it was also a really beautiful day with the sun out and shining across the sky.
 A really crisp and beautiful day was to be expected in the mountains if it held up like that.

 Anyway, I made my way off following the route on my map.
 After travelling about 2 to 3km’s up well marked forest paths, I came to the first main leg of the hike.
 At this point I left the nice paths and headed onto open-mountain up towards a ridge that ran for about three km’s.